BrandonS09/BrandonS09/README.md

   - [BHAC(Body Health Associated with Computers)](https://github.com/BrandonS09/BHAC) A desktop application to help encourage healthy practices in front of the computer
   - [Portfolio Website](https://github.com/BrandonS09/BrandonS09.github.io) My personal website, the deployed version can be found [here](https://brandons09.github.io/)
   - [The Food Amendment](https://github.com/nishantj2006/excersisehackathon) A website that uses the OpenAI API to curate a meal plan to help you achieve your weight goals.
 Built with React, and Firebase.
+  - [Log Processor](https://log-processor.vercel.app/) A website that accepts a log file and then looks for certain job ids and patterns to spit out a refined log.
+Source code [here](https://github.com/BrandonS09/LogProcessor)
   - Currently designing, fabricating, wiring, and programming an intelligent six-axis robotic arm, status can be found [here](https://github.com/BrandonS09/Intelligent-Robot-Arm)
 # 📈Waka:
 <!--START_SECTION:waka-->